cynthiatreger/az-routing-guide-ep4-chained-nvas/README.md

 ##
 # 4.1.
 Test environment description and expected traffic flows

-The scenario used in [Episode #3](https://github.com/cynthiatreger/az-routing-guide-ep3-nva-routing-fundamentals) is now updated to reflect a common requirement of having a firewall between the On-Prem and Azure, either for the entire Cloud environment or for a limited set of Spoke VNETs only.
-Here we will consider this requirement for Spoke1 VNET.
+The scenario used in [Episode #3](https://github.com/cynthiatreger/az-routing-guide-ep3-nva-routing-fundamentals) is now updated to reflect a common requirement of having a firewall between the On-Prem and Azure.

+It is possible in Azure to customize routing and for example provide FW inspection to specific workloads only.
+Let's consider such filtering for Spoke1 while Spoke2 will keep bypassing the FW.

 Expected traffic flows:

 <img width="1022" alt="image" src="https://user-images.githubusercontent.com/110976272/215856350-b3ceb0f9-e0b0-425c-a29d-afff4484c8ce.png">

-To illustrate the usage of BGP, this security layer is provided by another 3rd Party NVA rather than by the native Azure Firewall.
-For that purpose, a second Cisco CSR (named "FW NVA") is deployed in a new subnet in the Hub VNET ("FWsubnet": 10.0.0.0/24).
+For this use-case, a second Cisco CSR (named "FW NVA") is deployed in a new subnet in the Hub VNET ("FWsubnet": 10.0.0.0/24).

-To facilitate the management of branches being added/deleted or updated with new subnets, dynamic route advertisement (BGP) is run between the Concentrator NVA and the FW NVA.

 The "SpokeRT" *route table* created in Episode #3 and applied to the Spoke VNETs for direct connectivity between the Spoke VMs and the Concentrator NVA has been dissociated from all the Spoke1 VNET subnets.